Genivia/ugrep/README.md

                   $ ugrep -C1 -R -n -k -tc++ FIXME

+           Display the line and column number of `FIXME' in long Javascript  files using  recursive  search, showing only matches with up to 10 characters of context before and after:

+                  $ ugrep -o -C20 -R -n -k -tjs FIXME

            List the C/C++ comments in a file with line numbers:

                   $ ugrep -n -e '//.*' -e '/\*([^*]|(\*+[^*/]))*\*+\/' myfile.cpp